 This is one of the most well known money saving tricks in the book.
 I personally haven’t have cable for about eight years, and I went four of those years without having a TV whatsoever.
-Now that Netflix and Hulu exist, there’s really no reason to spend $60 or more per month on cable.
+Now that the more affordable Netflix and Hulu exist, there’s really no reason to spend $60 or more per month on cable.

 69. Refinance Your Federal Student Loans